devoteamgcloud/petra/docs/quickstart.md

 }
 ```

-!!! warning "`petra.example.com` has to support HTTPs for terraform to allow the init command"
+!!! warning "`petra.example.com` has to support HTTPS or Terraform's init command won't work"